 Michael Sturm hails from north Germany and grew up in Hamburg.
-He studied opera directing with Götz Friedrich at the University for Music and Performing Arts Hamburg from 1986 to 1992.
+He studied opera directing with Götz Friedrich at the University for Music and Performing Arts Hamburg.
 He supplemented his training through work with Harry Kupfer, Ruth Berghaus and Achim Freyer, whom he met in 1992 as a participant of the stage-class in the Bauhaus Dessau.
 Since then he has worked as a director, dramaturg and author.

 As a dramaturg he worked in Ulm on Ligeti’s „Le Grand Macabre“, as an author his work can be seen as part of the text-collage „Götzendämmerung oder Selbstgespräche eines Irren“ for the Wolf-Ferrari Theatre in Ottobrunn.
 As a director he has worked in the state theatres in Kassel and Saarbrücken, the state opera in Hamburg and in the theatres of Linz, Bremen and Dessau.

 Michael Sturm counts among his most important work „The Bartered Bride“ (1995) in the former concentration camp of Theresienstadt, „Brundibar“ (1999) at the Vienna Chamber opera, „Fidelio“ (2007) in Tirana, Albania and the world premiere of „Gegen die Wand“ (2008) in Theater Bremen.
 This production was nominated for the European Tolerance Prize